vassishap/masv/README.md

 # MASV (current version 1.0.1)
 ## A high-resolution and transparent Python script for denoising amplicon sequence variants
 MASV is a lightweight, transparent Python script for high-resolution denoising of amplicon sequencing data.
 It is designed to efficiently separate true, low-abundance sequence variants from sequencing noise.
 >  This script was originally designed for analsys of the data coming from Illumina based sequencing of fungal ITS region.
+However, the core algorithm is not marker-specific and can be used for analyzing amplicon-based HTS data from any molecular marker or organism.

 It is particularly well-suited for high-resolution analyses, such as deep sequencing of single organisms from cultures or herbarium specimens, where the goal is to resolve the full spectrum of intra-species and allelic variation.

 ## Installation
 The script is written for Python 3 and only uses standard libraries.
 No installation is required.
 MASV is a single standalone script.